LIKO-12/LIKO-12/README.md

 	Here's a list of the built-in demo carts the you can load, edit, run and save !

+	cd demos

 	tictactoe   A 2 players tictactoe game made by RamiLego4Game. helloworld  The helloworld example.
 	noise       Fill the screen with random colors.

-	To run a cart, open LIKO-12 terminal and type: load tictactoe
+	To run a cart, open LIKO-12 terminal and type: cd demos
+	load tictactoe
 	run

 	Press escape to stop the cart, and once more to enter editing mode.

+	Delete the demos directory and restart liko12 to restore the defaults/ add new ones.
+"DEL demos"

 :: Exporters / Importers